turingschool/curriculum/source/projects/blogger.markdown

 With this in place, we can now go to [http://localhost:3000/authors/new](http://localhost:3000/authors/new) and we should see the new user form should popup.
-Let's enter in "admin" for the username, "admin@example.com" for email, and "password" for the password and password_confirmation fields, then click "Create Author".
+Let's enter in "admin@example.com" for email, and "password" for the password and password_confirmation fields, then click "Create Author".
 We should be taken to the show page for our new Author user.

 Now it's displaying the password and password_confirmation text here, lets delete that!
 Edit your `app/views/authors/show.html.erb` page to remove those from the display.